 Throughout the early years of the program, the proof version of the Silver Eagle was often capped around 450,000 to 500,000 coins.
 Some of the highest mintage caps on the Proof American Silver Eagle came in the late 20th and early 21st century when the mint issued limits of 750,000 to 850,000 coins.
 Today, the mintage cap is not always issued as the mint works harder to accommodate demand for the Proof American Silver Eagle.

 As far as the mint marks you’ll find on Proof American Silver Eagle coins, that depends upon the year of issue.
 Proof Silver Eagle coins were produced in the San Francisco Mint from 1986 to 1992.
 Beginning in 1993, the proof coins were struck at the Philadelphia Mint, which continued until 2000.
 Since 2001, the West Point Mint has handled the production of the Proof American Silver Eagle coin.

 There is just one year in which these coins were not struck.
 In 2009, given the onset of the Great Recession and the intense demand for the bullion version, the Proof American Silver Eagle coin was suspended.

 JM Bullion proudly accepts a variety of forms of payment for your purchase of Proof PCGS Certified American Silver Eagles.
-We accept major credit/debit cards, with the exception of American Express, paper checks, bank wire transfers, and Pay Pal transfers.
+We accept major credit/debit cards, paper checks, bank wire transfers, Bitcoin, ACH, and Pay Pal transfers.
 The latter two forms of payment process the quickest, releasing your purchases to our fulfillment queue.

 If you have any questions, please feel free to contact JM Bullion at 800-276-6508.
 Our customer service associates are also available online using our website’s live chat feature or by submitting your questions in writing via email.